 Once the drug wears off, you are susceptible to extreme feelings of depression, anxiety, anger, and intense paranoia.

-Key word is paranoia.
+When it comes to freebase, the main theme is paranoia.
 This is one of the things that makes the world of cocaine addiction extremely dangerous.
 When you are constantly associated and dealing with people who have high anxiety and paranoia, a lot of bad things can happen.

 People become thieves.
 People assume you are stealing from them.
 People assume you are a narc.
 Because you are going from extreme highs and lows so often, your brain is completely warped, and most rational thought is gone completely.